-Prior to May 2015, our non-employee directors did not receive any compensation for their service on our Board or committees of our Board.
-In May 2015, our Board approved a director compensation policy which became effective upon the completion of our initial public offering, or IPO.
-Under this policy, we pay our non-employee directors a cash retainer for service on our Board and for service on each committee on which the director is a member.
+Under our Board approved director compensation policy, we pay our non-employee directors a cash retainer for service on our Board and for service on each committee on which the director is a member.
 The Chairperson of each committee receives a higher retainer for such service, although the Chairperson of our Board currently receives the same retainer as the other directors.

-The fees we pay to our non-employee directors for service on our Board and for service on each committee are as follows (chairperson annual retainers are in lieu of, and not in addition to, director annual retainers):
+The fees we pay to our non-employee directors for service on our Board and for service on each committee are as follows (Chairperson annual retainers are in lieu of, and not in addition to, director annual retainers):